goatshriek/stumpless/docs/roadmap.md

    specific values will make them consistent across all builds, increasing interoperability.
- * [CHANGE] **Facilities, severities, options, element functions, and param functions will be moved to separate headers**
-   These items are all currently in the `stumpless/entry.h` header, which is getting too large.
-Separating these will allow for smaller, more logically separate headers.
-While the roll-up header will still include all of these, code that is including specific headers may break as a result of this change.
+ * [CHANGE] **Facilities, severities, options, element functions, and param functions will only be available in separate headers** These items are all currently included in the `stumpless/entry.h` header, which was originally getting too large.
+Separating these allowed for smaller, more logically separate headers.
+While the roll-up header `stumpless.h` will still include all of these, `stumpless/entry.h` will no longer included the other headers.
+While the header split out was done in a minor release, the removal of the headers from `stumpless/entry.h` is being delayed to a major release as code that is including specific headers may break as a result of this change.
  * [CHANGE] **Facilities and severities will be defined by enumerations** Enumerations are a cleaner way to represent the set values, and can be made compatible with the `syslog.h` values if their backing `int` values match.